realsdx/OnlineJ/README.md

 Note: When creating a language make sure to use the name provided by the codemirror modes E.g for C language.name="text/x-csrc", the language code could be the language name we generally use like C/C++, JAVA

-## Update
+## Updates
 * Changed Ruby Version to 2.6.5
 * run `bundle update rails`
 * run `gem install ice_cube`
-* Change occurances of Fixnum to Integer
+* Changed occurances of Fixnum to Integer
+* Changed bundler to 2.1.4 using the following two commands 1.`gem install bundler`
+    2.`bundle update --bundler`